izzypt/CPP-Module-02/README.md

 # CPP-Module-02
-Ad-hoc polymorphism, operator overloading and Orthodox Canonical class form
+Ad-hoc polymorphism, operator overloading and Orthodox Canonical class form.

+We are going to discover a new and awesome number
+type: fixed-point numbers!

+fixed-point numbers offer a valuable balance between performance, accuracy, range and precision.
+That explains why fixed-point numbers are particularly applicable to computer graphics, sound processing or scientific programming, just to name a few.

+As C++ lacks fixed-point numbers, you’re going to add them.

 ![image](https://github.com/izzypt/CPP-Module-02/assets/73948790/c10c073f-6d99-4733-bbba-a43553736055)